Our Top Pick for 2019: 1byone Amplified HDTV Antenna

 In years past, having an antenna for your local stations was the only way to receive the engaging content that generations have enjoyed.
 Today, cable companies have multiplied the availability of engaging content a hundredfold or more.
 As more content becomes available, the more the cable companies charge; in fact, some folks out there have actually reverted to the TV antenna style of viewership and have become “cord cutters”.
 These cord cutters watch many of their favorite shows on streaming services like Netflix, Hulu, and Amazon Prime and get their local programming using HDTV antennas.

-As the amount of TV watchers who have cut their cords increases, more and more HD antennas are becoming available on the market.
+As the number of TV watchers who have cut their cords increases, more and more HD antennas are becoming available on the market.
+I also noticed the more people getting away from cable companies like Spectrum services the cheaper cable prices are getting.
 To make your decision easier about which HD antenna is best for you, we’ve created a list of four of the best on the market currently.
 Three are of exceptional, premium quality, while the final is great if you’re on a budget.
 To further help you make this decision, we’ve also created a guide at the bottom of this write up that will tell you what to look for when considering one of these devices.

 Quick View of Our Top Picks: